-- Electronic stability control.
+- Electronic Stability Control (ESC).
 This feature helps reduce skidding and loss of control due to oversteering by individually braking the wheels.

-- Traction control.
+- Traction control (TC).
 Traction control slows wheel rotation by optimising road grip, either through braking or the engine.

-- Auto emergency braking.
-This feature can alert the driver to imminent impacts and apply the brakes independently if there is a critical situation.
+- Auto Emergency Braking (AEB).
+This feature can alert the driver to imminent impacts and apply the brakes independently if the driver doesn't react.